Covert Comic Home Page

 Tuesday

-Note on terminology: The phrase 'war on terror' refers to the fight against terror itself, not to making war on something else while seated upon, conveyed by means of, or otherwise supported by terror.
+Note regarding terminology: the phrase 'war on terror' refers to the fight against terror itself, not to making war against something else while seated upon, conveyed by means of, or otherwise physically propped up by terror.

 Wednesday